How to Choose the Best Livestock Guardian Dog

 5. Maremma Sheepdog

-The Maremma Sheepdog is a large dog with a muscular body and thick white coat.
+The Maremma Sheepdog is a large dog with a muscular body and a thick white coat.
 It's known for being sweet and playful, but it's also a very protective breed that won't hesitate to attack if it perceives danger.

 This makes it an ideal option for anyone who needs to protect livestock or other animals from predators like foxes or coyotes.

+Widely used on both commercial farms and small homesteads.
 The Maremma Sheepdog is known as one of the best guardian dogs because of its devotion to its family and livestock.

 Although they are naturally suspicious of strangers and will bark at strangers who come near their home, they quickly warm up once the visitor has been introduced properly by their owner.